A Tale of Santa Claus, Hypergraphs and Matroids: Introduction

-with both $x$ and $y$ integral in time $n^{\Theta_{\varepsilon}(1)}$, where $n := |X| + |W|$.
+with both $x$ and $y$ integral in time $n^{O_{\varepsilon}(1)}$, where $n := |X| + |W|$.
 This assumes that membership in the matroid can be tested in time polynomial in $n$. \end{theorem} Previously this result was not even known with non-constructive methods.
 We see that Matroid Max-Min Allocation is a useful framework by applying it to the Santa Claus problem:

-\begin{theorem} The Santa Claus problem admits a $(4+\varepsilon)$-approximation algorithm in time $n^{\Theta_{\varepsilon}(1)}$. \end{theorem}
+\begin{theorem} The Santa Claus problem admits a $(6+\varepsilon)$-approximation algorithm in time $n^{O_{\varepsilon}(1)}$. \end{theorem}

+Fix an instance of the Santa Claus problem.
+Let $OPT$ denote the optimal value of this instance.
 For a suitable threshold $0<\delta<1$, call a gift $j$ \emph{small} if $p_j \leq \delta \cdot OPT$ and \emph{large} otherwise.
 Then the family of sets of children that can get assigned large gifts forms a \emph{matchable set matroid}.
-We apply Theorem~\ref{thm:MainMatroidAlgorithm} to the \emph{co-matroid} of the matchable set matroid.
-Then we obtain a basis $S := \{ i \in M \mid x_i=1\}$, which contains the children \emph{not} receiving a large gift.
-These children can receive small gifts of total value $( \frac{1}{3}- \frac{\delta}{3} -\varepsilon) \cdot OPT$.
-The remaining children receive a large gift with value at least $\delta \cdot OPT$.
-Setting $\delta := \frac{1}{4}$ implies the claim.
-Note the approximation factor $4+\varepsilon$ will be with respect to a natural, compact linear program with $O(n^2)$ many variables and constraints.
+We apply Theorem~\ref{thm:MainMatroidAlgorithm} to the \emph{co-matroid} of the matchable set matroid, thus obtaining a basis $\{ i \in M \mid x_i=1\}$, which contains the children \emph{not} receiving a large gift.
+These children can receive small gifts of total value $( \frac{1}{5}- \frac{\delta}{5} -\varepsilon) \cdot OPT$, and the remaining children can receive a large gift with value at least $\delta \cdot OPT$.
+Setting $\delta = \frac{1}{6}$ implies the claim.
+Note the approximation factor $6+\varepsilon$ is with respect to the natural, compact linear program in LP (\ref{eqn: lp}), which has $O(n^2)$ many variables and constraints.
 The smallest LP that was previously known to have a constant integrality gap was the $O(n^3)$-size LP of \cite{CompactLPforAllocationProblems-JansenRohwedder-SOSA18}.